AnvetaDigital/mern-task-manager/README.md

-# 📝 MERN Task Manager
+# MERN Task Manager

 A full-stack **Task Management Application** built using the **MERN** (MongoDB, Express.js, React.js, Node.js) stack.
 This app allows users to register, log in, and manage their daily tasks efficiently.

 ---

-## 🚀 Features
+## Features

-- 🔐 User Authentication (Register/Login)
+-  User Authentication (Register/Login)
-- ➕ Create tasks with:
+-  Create tasks with:
   - Title
   - Description
   - Due Date
   - Priority (Low, Medium, High)
-- 📋 View all tasks in a paginated table
+- View all tasks in a paginated table
-- ✏️ Edit or delete tasks
+- Edit or delete tasks
-- ✅ Mark tasks as complete/incomplete
+- Mark tasks as complete/incomplete
-- 🔎 Filter by status or priority
+- Filter by status or priority
-- 🔍 Search by title or description
+- Search by title

 ---